 In any vehicle or tire case, it is important that you speak to the responding officers and let them know that you wish to have the tire(s) and vehicle preserved by an investigator.
 They will help you deal with the insurance company in an appropriate way.
 The goal is to not let the insurance company remove the evidence before it is recorded properly.

-Collecting and preserving as much evidence as possible will help you and your legal team evaluate and pursue any legal claims that may arise.
+Collecting and preserving evidence from a car wreck will help you and your legal team evaluate and pursue any legal claims that may arise.
 For example, it might be necessary to hire an accident reconstructionist to recreate and analyze the crash to help determine liability.
 The more evidence you have, the better.

 My teenager just got her license.
 What advice can I impress upon her about how to avoid car crashes?